Dream Theory in Malaya: Fourth World Volume Two: The music

-He spent a lot of time on an "invented exotic scale on top of a tambura-like drone consisting of a set of sine tones that I've tuned as a guide to keep me on the Indonesian-type tuning that nobody ever tried to play on a trumpet before".
+He spent a lot of time on an "invented exotic scale on top of a Tanpura-like drone consisting of a set of sine tones that I've tuned as a guide to keep me on the Indonesian-type tuning that nobody ever tried to play on a trumpet before".
 Hassell's unique playing style is additionally mixed, layered, looped and stretched so that it never really sounds like a trumpet at all.

 "Chor Moiré" features digital delay, which at the time was a relatively new studio process, and is composed of rhythmic loops, short trumpet blasts and sharp intonations.
 "Courage" and "Dream Theory" share a raspy, treated, looped trumpet riff, with 3 employing waves of overdubs, bass and pottery drums.
 "Datu Bintung at Jelong" is based on a background of gongs and drums over which a breathy, distorted trumpet drones and blasts.
 The longest track, "Malay", features the sampled and looped "splash" rhythms mentioned above, along with occasional giggling of the people playing in the water, plus pottery drum, bowl gongs, and an over-riding lead trumpet.
 "These Times..." is the most ambient of all, being mostly chimes, gongs and birdsong.
 A year later, its trumpet solo reappeared in "Shadow", on Brian Eno's album Ambient 4/On Land.
 "Gift of Fire" finally has a background of distorted trumpet waves and a gamelan-style beat.

 Andy Gill noted the album has "Spookily delayed trumpets, primitive drum machines, [and] bone-shaking bass.